How to Create a Morning Routine for Burnout Prevention and Recovery

 But there’s another way.

-The most successful women among us have a different kind of morning routine- one that fuels them in mind, body, and spirit, and sets them up for a productive day.
+The most successful women among us have a different kind of morning routine- one that fuels them in mind, body, and spirit, and sets them up for a productive and ease-ful day.
 Wouldn’t that be nice?
 To feel relaxed at work, your creative juices flowing, and your productivity so high that you no longer feel compelled to work nights or weekends?

 What is a morning routine?